-2021 & Later - If weighted, two options: 1) 90kg (200lbs) total, using two sets of weight bags totalling 45kg (100lbs) each installed in each of the two rear compartment trays; or 2) 45kg (100lbs) total, using two sets of weight bags totalling 22.5kg (50lbs) each installed in each of the two rear compartment trays.
+2021 & Later - If weighted, two options: 1) 90kg total, using two sets of weight bags totalling 45kg each installed in each of the two rear compartment trays; or 2) 45kg total, using two sets of weight bags totalling 22.5kg each installed in each of the two rear compartment trays.

-2020 & Earlier - If weighted, the configuration must include a full ballast / fat sack in the bilge; under the floor compartment / middle judges' seat 68kg (150lbs).
-In addition, 68kg (150lbs) total in the stern using two sets of weight bags totalling 34kg (75lbs) each installed in each of the two rear compartment trays.
+2020 & Earlier - If weighted, the configuration must include a full ballast / fat sack in the bilge; under the floor compartment/middle judges' seat 68kg.
+In addition, 68kg total in the stern using two sets of weight bags totalling 34kg each installed in each of the two rear compartment trays.

 Rear storage compartment trays are located inside the top loading access doors at the back of the boat.

-The ProStar is not approved with any other configuration, in other words, a user cannot simply put weight on the boat floor.
+The ProStar is not approved with any other configuration, in other words, a user cannot simply put weight on the boat floor, with the exception of point a) above and rule 9.14.